vriveraPeersyst/docs.xrplevm.org/pages/developers/interacting-with-evm/advanced-guides/cross-chain-transactions/faqs.md

 # Cross-Chain DApps FAQ

-## What is an XRPL Cross-chain app?

-An XRPL cross-chain application has an XRPL native component and a smart contract component on the XRPL EVM sidechain.
-These two components are connected by a bridge, using the Axelar network.
+#### What use cases don't work well with cross-chain apps?

+Cross-chain apps require communication across a bridge network.
+Applications that require the entire transaction to be atomic or have extremely low latency won't work well with a cross-chain application.
+Cross-chain applications are also unsuitable if your application requires the computation result in the same block.

 ## Why should developers build cross-chain apps?

 **For XRPL Developers**: XRPL developers can now add EVM smart contract functionality to their applications, bringing more programmability and flexibility.
-XRPL apps can access the EVM smart contract functionality, using a cross-chain smart contract call over the Axelar network.
+XRPL apps can access the EVM smart contract functionality, using a cross-chain smart contract call over a bridge network.

-**For EVM Developers**: EVM developers can now build applications using some of the XRPL's native primitives, such as payments, escrow, and the DEX.
-The XRPL also provides security for tokens and accounts on a tried-and-tested chain without risk to core components from smart contracts.
+**For EVM Developers**: EVM developers can now code in their native language of Solidity on top of a globally utilized asset like XRP.

+EVM developers can bridge from EVM chains directly to the XRPL EVM sidechain, bringing their existing applications and liquidity to leverage XRP as native currency.

 EVM developers don't need their entire application written as smart contracts.
-They can choose to use robust XRPL crypto primitives to make their application more secure and performant and use the EVM functionality where they need custom business logic.
+They can choose to use robust XRPL crypto primitives to make their application more secure and performant and use the XRPL EVM contracts where they need custom business logic.

-EVM developers also get a running start when working with the XRPL, as unlike a brand-new chain, it already has users, tokens, liquidity, tooling, etc.

 ## What use cases work best with cross-chain apps?